humanloop/test/README.md

 ## Background

-A IoT company have used Humanloop to create a simple chat-bot intent classifier.
+An IoT company have used Humanloop to create a simple chat-bot intent classifier.
 Their team of in-house client servicing experts trained the model by annotating a proportion of the available data on the Humanloop Platform.